 In 2012, JJ became a lifetime member of the Multi-Million Dollar Advocates Forum.
 The Million Dollar Advocates Forum (which includes the Multi-Million Dollar Advocates Forum) is one of the most prestigious groups of trial lawyers in the United States.
 Membership is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
 Fewer than 1% of U.S. lawyers are members.

 JJ lives in Pensacola with his wife and 2 children.

 In 2017, seeking to build his local practice, Travis came aboard at the Law Office of J.J.
-Talbott.
+Talbott, P.A.
 In his own words: “I knew that working with JJ would allow me to focus my practice on the local community.
 Meeting face to face with my clients, and getting to interact with the folks who need my help on a personal level is what drives me.”
-Travis now handles personal injury, wage and hour, social security, and worker’s compensation claims.

-Outside of work, Travis volunteer’s as much as possible for local legal clinics where he provides pro bono services to members of our community.
+Outside of work, Travis spends time with his wife, Crystal, and their dogs: Roger, Snoopy, and Penny.
+He volunteer’s as much as possible for local legal clinics where he provides pro bono services to members of the Pensacola community.
 He also frequently serves as a Big Brother for Big Brothers Big Sisters of NWFL.
-In his free time, Travis loves being active, including hiking, martial arts, and team sports.
+In his free time, Travis loves being active, including hiking and gaining proficiency in Brazilian Jiu-Jitsu.

 Mark Belcher is an Associate at The Law Office Of Talbott & Lampert, P.A.
 His practice primarily focuses on workers’ compensation but also covers wage and hour, employment law, personal injury, civil litigation, and social security/disability matters.